metrorailings/OwlBlog/content/posts/week-14-quick-insights.md

 Their second drive was run-heavy.
 Coincidentally, the Ravens were able to post their first points on the board at the end of the drive.

 Once again, an exotic run play leads to a touchdown for this Ravens offense.
 This Bills defense showing spunk though.

+Bills did mostly well defensing the run.
+It was the Ravens and their blitzes that threw this Buffalo offense out of its groove until the game was too out of hand.
+Ravens were almost too happy blitzing, almost as if they weren't worried about Josh Allen being able to dissect their undermanned pass coverage.